Censorship in the United Kingdom: Radio

 Censorship of music on the airwaves was in effect the power of the BBC.
 Some songs were banned for containing sexually explicit lyrics, or promoting the use of drugs.
 Some songs were banned for political reasons such as Paul McCartney and Wings song "Give Ireland Back to the Irish" in the 1970s, or in the 1980s Christy Moore's "Back Home in Derry" since it was written by Bobby Sands.

 In 1949 the "BBC Variety Programmes Policy Guide For Writers and Producers" (commonly known as "the Green Book") was issued by the BBC to its producers and writers of comedy.
 Among things absolutely banned were jokes about lavatories, effeminacy in men, immorality of any kind, suggestive references to honeymoon couples, chambermaids, fig leaves, ladies' underwear (e.g. "winter draws on"), prostitution, and the vulgar use of words such as "basket".
 The guidelines also stipulated that "such words as God, Good God, My God, Blast, Hell, Damn, Bloody, Gorblimey, Ruddy, etc etc should be deleted from scripts and innocuous expressions substituted."

 In April 2013, after the death of Margaret Thatcher, the song "Ding-Dong!
 The Witch Is Dead" from the 1939 film The Wizard of Oz rose to number two in the BBC Radio 1 UK singles chart as many people bought the song to celebrate her death.
 The BBC refused to air the full song, however, with only a small clip being played on the hit chart show.

+In 2025, historian Rutger Bregman's intended statement in his 2025 Reith Lecture that Donald Trump was the "most openly corrupt president in American history" was censored by the BBC upon advice of its lawyers prior to the broadcast.
+The BBC forbid its staff from quoting the censored line in communication with the media.